TomElRumi/COVID-19-Social-Monitoring/src/site/community.md

 * Create a Google Form with some basic questions to circulate among your target community.
 It can help you learn a bit about them and understand how they may be able to contribute to your project or story.

 * Recognise the time, energy, and effort that someone might be putting in to give you relevant content.
-Give them due credit to incentivize them to share more authentic content.
+Give them due credit to incentivise them to share more authentic content.